Documentary

 Overview

-- Career Launchpad: Our training opens doors at the BBC, PBS, and top production companies like Trilogy and Actual Films.
+- Career Launchpad: Our training opens doors at the BBC, PBS, and production companies like Trilogy and Actual Films.

 - Hosting Events: We bring filmmakers, scholars, and the public together for screenings and conversations on urgent local and global issues.